tonymullen/ups-website/src/partials/s17plp/hw/hw4-prolog-description.html.md

 ### Hint

-For this exercise, it may be helpful to realize that the `[Head|Tail]` list notation is not limited to accessing only the first element of the list.
+For this exercise, it will be helpful to realize that the `[Head|Tail]` list notation is not limited to accessing only the first element of the list.
 You can access as many elements into the list as you like by separating elements with commas before the pipe.
 So, for example, `[H1, H2, H3|Tail]` would access the first three elements as `H1`,  `H2`, and `H3`, with the remaining elements (starting with the fourth) accessible as a list in `Tail`.

 An example on the command line of the first two elements accessed in the head can be seen here: